 A growing modern Estonian culinary scene reimagines traditional dishes, blending classic flavors with current techniques.
-Flavors are generally savory, usually with a slight tang from fermentation.
+Tastes are generally savory, often with a slight tang from fermentation.

-Recommended for popular restaurants, especially on weekends or during high season, to avoid disappointment.
+Recommended for popular restaurants, especially on weekends or during high season, so you're not disappointed.

 Tipping is not obligatory, but 5-10% for good service is appreciated.
 Estonians value punctuality, especially for dinner reservations.

 A hearty dish of mashed potatoes with groats and pork.
-You can find it in traditional Estonian restaurants.
+Find it in traditional Estonian restaurants.

 A classic comfort food.